Frequently asked questions

 - You have volunteered at 10 or more festivals in the past 10 years*.

-* Please note due to changes in data regulations in May 2018 you will need to ensure that you have opted in to receive communications from us or volunteered in the last three years to remain active on our database.
+* Due to changes in data regulations in May 2018 you will need to ensure that you have opted in to receive communications from us or volunteered in the last three years to remain active on our database.
+Please note: St Pauls Carnival does not count towards priority status in 2019.

 No. You will need to arrange your own travel to the festival.
 You will need to tell us during the application how you intend to arrive as some festivals will require you to be sent a car, caravan or campervan pass.